edwinmarmolejos/ads-group-project-travel-x/README.md

 After downloading each city's information through csv file and importing it into Python, open the file travelx.py and run the program.

 # Usage
-After the user enters the program they will be asked two give the algorithm two inputs:
+After the user enters the program they will be asked two give the algorithm three inputs:
 - **Input #1**: What city would you like to visit?
 - **Input #2**: How many days will you stay?
 - **Input #3**: How many hours per day will you like to spend doing tourism?